TomEnglish/PokemonAPIHW/README.md

 # Pokemon App

 This is a simple web application that displays Pokemon information.
+Built for module 3 homeowrk in the Code Temple FullStack Developer Course.

 ## Features